The rise of 'modest' fashion

 The current climate couldn't be better for Ghizlan Guenez's new venture.
 Launching today, on international women's day, The Modist models itself on the slogan "luxury modest style for extraordinary women."

 Guenez wants to fill what she sees as a hole in the luxury market.
-The Modist site will gear itself towards an international, cross-cultural, group of women of all ages, who want to express themselves through fashion whilst leaving something to the imagination.
+The Modist site will gear itself towards an international, cross-cultural, group of women of all ages, who want to express themselves through fashion while leaving something to the imagination.

-"Our woman might be a banker who wants a power suit or the piece that will take her from morning to evening, that's elegant and not too exposing," Guenez, who spent 14 years working in private equity before changing tack, inspired to address the needs of the women she saw around her.
+Guenez, who spent 14 years working in private equity before changing tack was inspired to address the needs of the women she saw around her.
+"Our woman might be a banker who wants a power suit or the piece that will take her from morning to evening, that's elegant and not too exposing.

 "She might also be a mother attending her daughter's wedding, or a university student in Dubai who's trendy, but dressed modestly for cultural reasons."

-It was after witnessing the frustration of women around her first hand that Gunnez first conceived The Modist.
+It was after witnessing the frustration of women around her first hand that Guenez first conceived The Modist.

 "The women I grew up with are modern and fashionable, but happen to dress this way.
 My mother, my cousins... they'd have to go from one store to another looking for pieces that could work for them.
 I realised there had to be a solution."